A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Model predictive control for crystallization

 \subsection{Model predictive control using surrogate models}

 The results obtained by using the first-principle model within the MPC scheme are now compared to the case where a data-based approximation is used for the model in the MPC controller.
 For the simulation of the system, the first-principle model is used.
 The same cost function as before is used \eqref{eq:CostFunctionPhysicalModel}.
 However, to ensure a fair comparison, the weights of the cost functions were individually tuned to obtain the best results in both cases.
-The results for the data-based case of the 2-stage MSMPR are shown in Figure~\ref{figure:MPCMSMPRDataBased}.
+The results for the data-based case of the two-stage MSMPR are shown on the right in Figure~\ref{figure:MPCMSMPR}.
 The controller takes the same approach as before.
 First, the mean diameter $L_{43}$ is moved to the set value as quickly as possible.
 Subsequently, the feed is maximized.
 Approaching the steady state, the optimizer finds the same optimal operating point.
-To present a comprehensive analysis of the method, 10 different data-based models were trained on the same data set.
-The MPC problem using the cost function \eqref{eq:CostFunctionPhysicalModel} is performed for all models.
-A detailed analysis of the results is summarized in Table~\ref{tb:ResultsMSMPR}.
+Compared to the controller using the first-principle model, the same strategy is followed here.